 - Buying a hard copy via click & collect

 This means that you buy it online and you collect it in person at the store.
 Many bookstores remain open only to collect during the lockdown.
 Reach out to your bookshop or check their website to check if they offer this option.
-This service is also available outside of lockdown period.
+This service is also available outside of the lockdown period.

 - Buying a hard copy and get it delivered at home

 If you’d rather stay at home, many traditional bookshops will send your purchase by postal mail or delivery.
 So, you’ll only need to wait a few days or sometimes just 24h before starting reading your next novel.
-And of course, all the online bookstore platforms listed below offer the home delivery.
+And of course, all the online bookstore platforms listed below offer home delivery.